Technology Facilitating Insurance Industry Growth in Africa

 | date: August 7th, 2017

 Africa’s insurance markets continued to expand despite the economic downturn witnessed in 2016.
-This is according to a recently market survey, The Africa Insurance Barometer 2017 published by Africa Insurance Organization (AIO) which conducted interviews of 29 senior executives of regional and international insurance companies and intermediaries.
+This is according to a recently released market survey, The Africa Insurance Barometer 2017 published by Africa Insurance Organization (AIO) which conducted interviews of 29 senior executives of regional and international insurance companies and intermediaries.

 The executives interviewed attributed the resilience of the African markets against the global economic headwinds to several factors including; a young, growing and more affluent population, greater awareness and understanding for insurance products, improved regulation, investments in infrastructure, exploitation of the continent’s raw material and new technology.